lllyasviel/DanbooRegion/README_temp.md

 You can download this dataset from

     Google Drive:
-    An URL will be bere.
+    An URL will be here.

 or if you do not have access to google

     Baidu Drive (百度网盘):
-    An URL will be bere.
+    An URL will be here.

 After the downloading and decompression, you may see images like this: